gerardjosraudale/to-do-list-app/README.md

 The program demonstrates integration with a cloud database by performing CRUD (Create, Read, Update, Delete) operations on Firestore.
 All tasks are stored in the cloud, enabling easy management and retrieval.

 # Purpose
 The purpose of this software is to showcase how a web application can integrate with a Cloud Database to perform essential data operations.
-This project is also designed to explore real-time database updates, security rules, and responsive web design.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}

 [Software Demo Video](https://youtu.be/O6LY7P4U6Vk)